Christopher with his newest lego creation. I think he got help from a brother or two putting it together. He sure enjoys playing with it though.

 Russell playing stick fighting with the boys.
 This is a favorite game of the boys.
 They like to re-enact Star Wars, Lord of the Rings - anything pretty much that has swords or light sabers.

-"Move away from Donovan's tent" says Dad.
 Okay.
 We'll play here.
 Until someone scrapes the car.
 "Move away from the car!" says Dad.

 On the way to the front yard to continue the fight.
 Watch out Russell - Donovan is sneaking up behind!